 Secular growth stocks are companies that are witnessing long-term growth that's more or less independent of the business cycles.
-Electric vehicles, cloud, e-commerce, and cybersecurity are a few industries that are witnessing super high growth, which is expected to sustain over the next several years, if not decades.
+Electric vehicles, cloud, e-commerce, renewable energy, AI, and cybersecurity are a few industries that are witnessing super high growth, which is expected to sustain over the next several years, if not decades.

-Taking Tesla as an example, the Elon Musk run company expects its deliveries to rise at a CAGR of around 50 percent over the medium term.
+Taking Tesla as an example, the Elon Musk-run company expects its deliveries to rise at a CAGR of around 50 percent over the long term.
+The company maintained its guidance despite its 2022 production taking a hit due to COVID-19 lockdowns in China.
 Cloud company Snowflake, which went public in 2020 and counts Warren Buffett’s Berkshire Hathaway as an investor, has forecast that its revenues will increase at a CAGR of almost 45 percent until 2028.

 Cybersecurity is another good emerging secular growth story.
 Countries and corporations will need to spend more to defend themselves from cyberattacks.
 Similarly, e-commerce continues to account for a growing chunk of overall retail sales.
 Simply put, these are emerging industries where demand isn't a concern for the foreseeable future.

 What are cyclical stocks?

 Cyclical stocks are almost the mirror opposite of secular growth stocks.
 Metals, energy, semiconductors, banking, and legacy automakers are examples of cyclical companies.
 The demand for these companies rises rapidly in an economic upturn.
 However, the demand falls in an economic downturn.

 In 2021, we saw a breathtaking rally in cyclical stocks, especially in the metals and mining industry as commodity prices went through the roof.
 The rally continued in 2022 and several commodities including steel, aluminum, and copper hit record highs during this period, which was also reflected in the stock prices of companies producing them.